 Why do I need genetic carrier screening?

 If you are planning a pregnancy, the health of your future child is definitely of utmost importance to you.
 Fortunately, there is a way to learn about your future child’s health before they are even born or before you even get pregnant.
-It is done using CarrierMap℠ genetic carrier screening, which is also used by Procrear Assisted Human Reproduction Center to screen egg donors.
+It is done using CarrierMap℠ genetic carrier screening, which is also used by Procrear Assisted Human Reproduction Center and other IVF clinics in Spain to screen egg donors.

-By analyzing your DNA sample, genetic carrier screens establish if you carry any genetic diseases.
-Carriers usually show no symptoms of the genetic condition they carry, but might be exposed to a higher risk of giving birth to a baby impacted by that condition.
+By analysing your DNA sample, genetic carrier screens establish if you carry any genetic diseases.
+Carriers usually show no symptoms of the genetic condition they carry but might be exposed to a higher risk of giving birth to a baby impacted by that condition.
 Thus, carrier screening can be a valuable tool during the family planning process, providing important information about risk, even before pregnancy.

 Knowing that we can now detect gene anomalies before pregnancy empowers families and has revolutionized personalized medicine.
 Thanks to this testing, women undergoing IVF with donor eggs can as well reduce the probability of giving birth to offspring affected by genetic anomalies.